qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 **Graduated Renderer**

-The Graduated Renderer is used to render all the features from a layer, using a single user-defined symbol whose color reflects the assignment of a selected feature's attribute to a class.
+The Graduated Renderer is used to render all the features from a layer, using a single user-defined symbol whose colour reflects the assignment of a selected feature's attribute to a class.